 I had said that I would soon address the Biblical account of creation in comparison to the Babylonian epics, as I had earlier done with the flood accounts.
 However, although it is a little dated, J. W. McGarvey had written a published response to an article which addressed this very topic along with a synopsis of the Babylonian accounts that I believe some of you might enjoy reading.
 McGarvey was no lightweight and had while alive been listed by The London Times as “the ripest scholar of his generation.”

 He addressed in this essay the then current theories of Professor Willett, and the theories today are no different.
 The idea is that the writings of Moses were mostly fabrications, and that the “legends” of the book of Genesis were later compilations from sources that wrote prior to the days of Josiah.
-When the copy of the Law of Moses was found during Josiah’s reign Genesis, as it was, was then first published before the people.
+When the copy of the Law of Moses was found during Josiah’s reign, Professor Willett suggested that Genesis was first published before the people.
 Of course, this is all done to discredit the Bible historically which then also serves to discredit it religiously.
 Professor Willett used identical language to those in our own day, indicating that there is “a narrative of creation so strikingly like that of Genesis that its relationship cannot be questioned.”